Aztorius/vita-webradios/README.md

 ## Features

 - Play an MP3 HTTP webradio listed inside an M3U file at ux0:/data/webradio/playlist.m3u
-- GUI with webradio listing from M3U and spectrum visualizer
+- GUI with webradio listing from M3U, spectrum visualizer, live song title (with ICY metadata)

 ## Limitations

 - MP3 only
 - HTTPS not working
-- No info on media played

 ## Credits and acknowledgments